evaegelyng/Agersnap_et_al_2022/README.md

 ### Suggested Citation

-#### Please cite this GitHub repository using the DOI, and refer to the publication: Agersnap, S., Sigsgaard, E. E., Jensen, M. R., Avila, M. P., Carl, H., Møller, P. R., Krøs, S. L., Knudsen, S. W., Wisz, M. & Thomsen, P. F. A national scale “BioBlitz” using citizen science and eDNA metabarcoding for monitoring coastal marine fish.
+#### If using the improved version of the pipeline at https://github.com/evaegelyng/MetaBarFlow, please cite that GitHub repository using the up-to-date DOI given there.
+If using the scripts presented here, used in Agersnap et al. (2022), please cite this GitHub repository using the DOI.
+In either case, please refer to the publication: Agersnap, S., Sigsgaard, E. E., Jensen, M. R., Avila, M. P., Carl, H., Møller, P. R., Krøs, S. L., Knudsen, S. W., Wisz, M. & Thomsen, P. F. A national scale “BioBlitz” using citizen science and eDNA metabarcoding for monitoring coastal marine fish.
 Front Mar Sci (2022).

 ### Acknowledgements